madisongoldenlib/git-novice/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
   {% if online == "false" %}
-    Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop.
+    <strong>Participants must bring a laptop on which you have admin privileges since you will need to be able to install git on your laptop to participate in the workshop. </strong>
   {% else %}
     Participants must have access to a computer with a Mac, Linux, or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.